When Is It Legal to Be Fired?

 - take time off for family or medical leave as allowed by the Family and Medical Leave Act (FMLA);

 - report illegal activities at work, such as health and safety violations or discrimination;

 - applying for workers’ compensation;

 - refuse to work under dangerous conditions; or

-- Go to a court hearing because you (or your relative) needs a restraining order or are a crime victim.
+- go to a court hearing because you (or a relative) need a restraining order or are a victim of a crime.